Key details

 £2 each £8 for 5 stems £12 for 10 stems

-Supper At Sundown BBQ - just come along!
+Supper At Sundown BBQ - details to be confirmed

 Could there be anything better than strolling through vibrant blooms of sunflowers, picking to your heart’s content?

 Well, you can do it at Rougham Sunflowers!
-Just east of Bury St Edmunds in Suffolk, the field is open once again this summer of 2025.
+Just east of Bury St Edmunds in Suffolk, the field will be open once again in the summer of 2026.
 Come and enjoy the wonderful display!

 Opening and Closing Dates